Aug. de Meyer bv

 Front window of the company's office at the Westkolkstraat, Terneuzen.

 1922 - 2005

+Although shipping was the main activity of the company, overland transport to the hinterland was a major concern in the area.
 In the early sixties Hubert and Frits de Meyer felt that road transportation would become a major factor in the European transport system.
 They joined forces with a young entrepreneur, Anton Verbrugge, who had just started a trucking company and they created De Meyer-Verbrugge.
 Later, after a total merger of the trucking activities of both companies the name was changed to Verbrugge & de Meyer International Road Transport.
 The successor of that company has now, 50 years later, over a 500 trucks on the European roads.

 With the arrival of major chemical and metallurgical companies in the River Scheldt basin and riding on top of the post-war economic waves, the company was facing major investments.
 A grain terminal (Terneuzense Graansilo Maatschappij, TGM) and a paper and forest products terminal in Terneuzen as well as a large tobacco warehousing and distribution facility in Flushing (Alleghany Warehouse Europe, AWE) were built and operated successfully.
 Plans for a specialized bulk terminal, for which Terneuzen harbor was strategically well situated near the hart of the industrial regions of Belgium and Northern France, were well advanced.
 It became quickly evident, however, that such expansions costing over 40 million guilders would be beyond the reach of the family business.